Carlton in Lindrick

 Carlton in Lindrick is a village and civil parish about 3 mi north of Worksop in Nottinghamshire, England.
+The village comprises three community areas; North Carlton to the centre, South Carlton and Costhorpe to the far north.
+Separated to the south but within the parish is Wigthorpe, a hamlet.
 The 2011 Census recorded a parish population of 5,623, including nearby Wallingwells.
+The 2021 Census reported alone on Carlton in Lindrick parish, with 5,635 residents.